Some seemingly random segfaults

 It happens after some time it's been booted and 10/20 people are connected, with less people it happens after lot more time if not at all.

-Updated by nahi (Hiroshi Nakamura) almost 8 years ago
+Updated by nahi (Hiroshi Nakamura) over 8 years ago

 - Status changed from Assigned to Feedback